-Locations of interest: Auckland music festival, Taupō Hilton and eateries
+From Bay of Islands to Christchurch: New locations of interest released

-A third Auckland music festival has been named as a location of interest this afternoon, as well as the Hilton hotel and a number of eateries in Lake Taupō.
+A third Auckland music festival has been named as a location of interest this afternoon, as well as a number of locations up and down the country.

 Plane Sailing music festival in Victoria Park was listed by the Ministry of Health today.
-A number of artists performed including British DJ Friction and Shapeshifter between 2.30 and 10.30pm.
+A number of artists performed, including British DJ Friction and Shapeshifter, between 2.30 and 10.30pm.

 Anyone at the festival between 4pm and 9.30pm on Saturday January 8 is being advised to self-monitor for symptoms for 10 days after potentially being exposed.